 Attendance to all classes is critical.
 A student who anticipates an absence should notify the instructor in advance.
 In case of an absence, it is the student's responsibility to obtain lecture notes and assignments.
 Tardies are disruptive to the instructional experience; therefore, 3 tardies will equal an absence.
 Tardies are defined as coming late or leaving early.
 If a student misses an extensive portion of the class [determined by instructor], he/she will receive an absence for that class period.

 Absences from class will directly impact the attendance points earned in this course.
 Points deducted for absences and tardies are determined by course and class length.
-Participation/attendance points are earned based on 100 points divided by the number of class meetings for face-to-face classes.
-Hybrid classes may divide 100 points by the number of face-to-face class meetings and weekly online participation expectations.
+Participation/attendance points are earned based on 100 points divided by the number of class meetings for face-to-face classes or Hybrid classes may divide 100 points by the number of face-to-face class meetings and weekly online participation expectations.
+Online class participation may be determined by the number of times you sign in or the percentage of log in time.
 For online sessions, 100 points will be divided by the number of weeks the class is in session.